jss367/jss367.github.io/_posts/2021-02-16-how-to-keep-up-with-machine-learning-research.md

 ## Reddit

+I don't go to reddit much for finding the latest in ML, but you can definitely find stuff there.
+Here are some of the subreddits I've subscribed to.

 [r/MachineLearning](https://www.reddit.com/r/MachineLearning/)
-* I don't go to reddit much for finding the latest in ML, but you can definitely find stuff there.
-There's a weekly WAYR (What Are You Reading) pinned thread which can be good.
+* There's a weekly What Are You Reading (WAYR) pinned thread which can be good.

 [r/computervision](https://www.reddit.com/r/computervision/)
 * Not active as r/MachineLearning

 There are some other subreddits but I don't use them very much.